 When considering to work with a specific company, trust or foundation, a due diligence process will be followed to protect the integrity and reputation of the Engineers Without Borders UK.

-In the first instance, the Head of Engagement is responsible for ensuring any potential donor is supporting the Engineers Without Borders UK in accordance with this policy.
-If any element of the policy is contravened, the Head of Engagement will make recommendations to the Chief Executive on the acceptance or refusal of suggested donations.
+In the first instance, the Head of Sustainable Growth is responsible for ensuring any potential donor is supporting the Engineers Without Borders UK in accordance with this policy.
+If any element of the policy is contravened, the Head of Sustainable Growth will make recommendations to the Chief Executive on the acceptance or refusal of suggested donations.

 The Chief Executive will ensure that the Board of Trustees is informed on any donation that they judge could potentially raise questions to why Engineers Without Borders UK rejected it or accepted it.
 The Chief Executive, assisted by the Leadership Team, will present the case, any evidence and share the key decision points and procedure that was followed in that particular case.